 When Words Take Over

 Words actually shape how we think and how we see the world.
-And at a certain point I lost original thought outside of the A-H world.
+At a certain point, followers lose original thought outside of the Law of Attraction world.

-Not only did I speak fluent Abraham-Hicks, I conceived of my whole world from an Abraham-Hicks worldview.
+Not only did I speak fluent Abraham-Hicks, I conceived of my whole world from an Abraham-Hicks perspective.
 Words actually shape how we think and how we see the world.
-And at a certain point I lost original thought outside of the A-H world.

 Thought terminating cliches